carloserick87/carloserick87/README.md

 ### Glad to see you here!
 I am a Front-End Developer passionate about crafting clean, responsive, and user-friendly web interfaces.
 I have a passion for crafting intuitive, responsive, and visually engaging user interfaces.
 My approach blends problem-solving, creativity, and first-principle thinking to build clean, scalable, and user-focused digital experiences.
-I have a strong foundation in JavaScript, HTML, CSS, Vue, React, TailwindCSS, and modern Front-End practices that bring ideas to life on the web.
+I have a strong foundation in JavaScript, HTML, CSS, Angular, React, Vue, and modern Front-End practices that bring ideas to life on the web.

 I’m constantly exploring new tools and frameworks that elevate performance, accessibility, and design.
 As an avid learner and curious builder, I enjoy experimenting with UI/UX patterns, improving user flows, and staying up-to-date with the latest in Front-End development.